Welcome to my website. I'm pleased you found me and I hope you will stay a while.

 We knew what was wrong with Grandma

-Before we could hardly talk.
+before we could hardly talk.

 She grumbled about her pension

-And lost the peas off her fork.
+and lost the peas off her fork.

 Soon after our parents copped it:

-The scales fell from our eyes.
+the scales fell from our eyes.

 He was an obsolete bigot;

-She told whopping white lies.
+she told whopping white lies.

 For a while we were busy with courting

-Then we had kids of our own.
+then we had kids of our own.

 In no time at all we were fogies

-And horribly accident-prone.
+and horribly accident-prone.

 Still, my children’s children are precious:

-They chuckle and sit on my knees.
+they chuckle and sit on my knees.

 But my pension's a downright disgrace

-And my fork keeps losing the peas.
+and my fork keeps losing the peas.

 Published in Snakeskin image